SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 We have been implementing an automatic daily post scheduler that handles Instagram content posting with randomly generated times and template rotation.
 The scheduler posts content twice daily - once in the morning and once in the evening - using random times that change each day to maintain unpredictability and engagement.
 The scheduler also ensures that consecutive posts use different templates to maintain visual variety.

 We have now enhanced the scheduling system to use optimal posting times for each day of the week based on Instagram engagement research.
 The scheduler now randomly selects from researched optimal time slots for each day (e.g., Monday: 3pm, 5pm, 7pm) with small variations (±15 minutes) to maintain unpredictability while maximizing potential engagement.
 The system selects different templates for consecutive posts and maintains state between runs.

+Most recently, we've enhanced the scheduler to always post at script startup regardless of whether posts have already been scheduled for the day, and we've removed the artificial limit of 2 posts per day, allowing all optimal posting times defined for each day to be used.
+We've also fixed an issue where the scheduler could randomly select the same base time multiple times, resulting in clustered posts with similar posting times.
+Now it ensures each unique optimal time slot is used exactly once, providing better distribution throughout the day.

 ## Recent Changes

+- Fixed the post scheduler time distribution issue:
+  - Added generateSpecificOptimalPostingTime function to use a specific time slot
+  - Updated the scheduler to assign each unique optimal time slot exactly once
+  - Improved logging to show which base time slot is being used
+  - Prevented clustered posts by ensuring better time distribution

+- Enhanced the daily post scheduler:
+  - Modified the scheduler to always schedule posts at startup
+  - Removed the artificial limit of 2 posts per day
+  - Updated the scheduler to use all optimal posting times defined for each day
+  - Updated logging to clearly indicate posts are being scheduled at startup

 - Integrated OpenRouter for AI text generation:
   - Updated configuration to support OpenRouter settings